wolflegend523/CSS385_GameDocuments/docs/_pages/home.md

 Based on games like Into the Breach, XCOM, and Guardians of Gridvale, with an art style/theme inspired by the board game Root, this game is bound to charm you.

-Into the Spring is currently available to play in WebBuild format. click "Play Latest Version" to play our game.
+Into the Spring is currently available to play in WebBuild format.
+Click "Play Latest Version" to play our game.

 ## Trailer